Same-sex marriage in Mexico City: Statistics

 More than 270 same-sex couples married in Mexico City between March and July 2010.
+Around 6,000 same-sex marriages were performed in the city in the first five years following the law's enactment.
+30% of the marriages were between couples from other states and only 2% had ended in divorce.
 The following table shows the number of same-sex marriages performed in Mexico City since legalization in 2010 as reported by the National Institute of Statistics and Geography.
 Figures for 2020 are lower than previous years because of the restrictions in place due to the COVID-19 pandemic.

-About 6,000 same-sex marriages were performed in the city in the first five years following the law's enactment.
-30% of the marriages were between couples from other states and only 2% had ended in divorce.

 Public opinion

+Opinion polls

 An opinion poll conducted in September 2009 showed that the population of Mexico City was almost evenly divided on the issue of same-sex marriage, with 48% in favour and 46% against.

-From 27 November to 30 November 2009, major newspaper El Universal polled 1,000 Mexico City citizens concerning the legalization of same-sex marriage in the city: 50% supported it, 38% were against it and 12% had no opinion.
-The same poll showed that support was stronger among the younger population (age: 18–29), 67%, and weaker among the oldest (age: 50 and up), 38%.
-With 48%, the most cited reason was "right of choice" for the supporters, followed by "everybody is equal" with 14%.
-39% of the opponents cited "it is not normal" as the main reason to not support same-sex marriage, followed by "we lose values" with 18%.
+In November 2009, major newspaper El Universal reported that, out of a sample of 1,000 Mexico City citizens, 50% supported same-sex marriage, 38% were against and 12% had no opinion.
+The same poll showed that support was stronger among the younger (18–29) population, 67%, and weaker among the oldest (50 and above), 38%.
+The most cited reasons for support were "right of choice" (48%), followed by "everybody is equal" (14%).
+39% of opponents cited "it is not normal" as their main reason to oppose same-sex marriage, followed by "we lose values" at 18%.